-Currently, EPA is using a distribution of VSL income elasticities centered at 0.40, with a low estimate of 0.08 and a high of 1.00.27 These estimates are based on research conducted by IEc in 1999.28 Since that time, several additional reviews have been completed by IEc and others, suggesting that differing elasticities may be appropriate.
+Currently, EPA is using a distribution of VSL income elasticities centered at 0.40, with a low estimate of 0.08 and a high of 1.00.
+These estimates are based on research conducted by IEc in 1999.
+Since that time, several additional reviews have been completed by IEc and others, suggesting that differing elasticities may be appropriate.
+EPA is now in the process of updating its estimates and determining how to best incorporate the results of these reviews into its models.